Y-Shcheholskyy/graalpy.github.io/docs/guides/Installing_a_Package.md

 ---
 layout: guides
+toc_group: guides
+permalink: /guides/installing-package/
+link_title: Installing a Python Package
-title: Installing a Package
+title: Installing a Python Package
-permalink: /guides/installing_a_package/
 ---

+# Installing a Python Package

 ## pip
 The `pip` package installer is available when using a virtual environment.
 The GraalPy implementation of `pip` installs patches as required.